On the Limits of Language Generation: Trade-Offs Between Hallucination and Mode Collapse: Overview of Results

-In this section, we study a relaxation of generation with breadth, which we call unambiguous generation, and ask: \textit{Is there a generator that unambiguously generates from a non-identifiable collection?}
+In this section, we study {two relaxations} of generation with breadth, which we call unambiguous generation {and approximate breadth}, and ask: \textit{Is there a generator that unambiguously generates from a non-identifiable collection? {Can generators generate with approximate breadth from non-identifiable collections?}}

 We recall that, in this section, we will allow the generator to repeat examples in the training data.
+We make this choice to simplify the notation.
 Like all of our results with breadth, this choice is not crucial, and all of the results have analogs where the generator does not repeat training examples (\cref{rem:generatingFromTrainingSet}).
-We make this choice to simplify the notation.